trustoverip/ctwg-terminology-governance-guide/spec/roles.md

 2. Authoring terms and related extended definitions, examples, and illustrations (in-depth explanations?)
 3. Term/Concept metadata (gdocs?
 JSON?)

+## Curation of Concepts vs. Terminology

+Why do github action of a scope go off on 'push' and 'by hand' (and not on 'gollum'; the latter is the wiki server)?

+Because

+An author
+why will a changed Source of the Terminology not automatically (via github actions scripts) be promulgated to the production environment of the Scope and elsewhere if other Scopes use the MRG at hand?:

+because a curator has to check the content and invoke the github action script by hand.

 | TBW |

 Guidance on diagrams (and managing their source) would be helpful.